Service Descriptions

 *Life Skills Development Level 2 (Supported Employment)

-Training and assistance to support the individual receiving services in sustaining paid employment at or above minimum wage unless the individual receiving services is operating a small business.
+Life Skills Development Level 2 provides training and assistance to support the individual receiving services in sustaining paid employment at or above minimum wage unless the individual receiving services is operating a small business.
 Activities could include training to assist the person to learn, retain or improve specific job skills, and to successfully adapt and adjust to a particular work environment.

 *Life Skills Development Level 3 (Adult Day Training)

-Daytime supervision and individual training programs for adults age 22 or older offered during hours of the “work week”.
+Life Skills Development Level 3 provides daytime supervision and individual training programs for adults age 22 or older offered during hours of the “work week”.
 The training, activities, and routine established by the ADT shall be meaningful to the individual receiving services and provide an appropriate level of variation and interest.
 These training programs occur at a facility or in a work-like setting.

 *Life Skills Development Level 4 (Prevocational Services)